Poland Residence Permit

 Prerequisites for obtaining

-• Have a stable and regular income.
+• Have appropriate and steady income.

 • Confirm residence in Poland.